-- (a) The intergenerational split-dollar cases may have less broad an application and may therefore have created less anxiety. - i.
-Although there is a lot of talk about intergenerational split-dollar arrangements, they probably are not nearly as common as family limited partnerships.
-For many clients, paying a large cash premium for no immediate return may not as appealing as just signing some documents and hoping for the best. - ii.
-In any event, the Morrissette opinion's analysis of the bona fide business arrangement, testamentary device, and comparability with arm's-length transactions prongs of the exception in section 2703(b) is a rare exposition of Chapter 14, more than three decades after Chapter 14 took effect on October 9, 1990. - (b) The facts in Morrissette clearly seemed better than the facts in Cahill, and the less harsh result should not be surprising. - i.
-The decedent lived for almost three years after the transaction in Morrissette, rather than only 15 months as in Cahill (although both are better than the seven days in Powell). - ii.
-Although both Cahill and Morrissette, like Powell, involve transactions undertaken by representatives of the decedent on the decedent's behalf, Clara Morrissette's representative was a court-appointed conservator who, unlike Jeffrey Powell, did not serve as a trustee. - iii.
-The premium payments were not financed with borrowing in Morrissette, as they were in Cahill.
-See the elaboration of this point in Part 5.d(7) below. - iv.
-Perhaps most importantly, the context in Morrissette of a family-owned business that has been operating for 75 years was more supportive of "bona fide sale" arguments under sections 2036(a) and 2038(a)(1) and a "bona fide business arrangement" argument under section 2703(b).
+- (d) That argument would probably prevail if sections 2036(a)(2) and 2038(a)(1) included an exception for a power held in conjunction with a person having a substantial adverse interest in the property, like section 2041(b)(1)(C)(ii) has in the case of a general power of appointment.
+But they don't, so we are pretty much back to the conclusion of the Cahill court that under that argument the words of sections 2036 and 2038 "would have no force or meaning." - (e) Perhaps one might just as well respond to the executor's argument by asking why, as an economic matter, these split-dollar arrangements include that termination right at all.
+But those are not the facts of the cases.
+And even if there were no termination right, section 2703 would not necessarily be avoided. - (4) Comparison of Cahill and Morrissette.
+The facts in Morrissette clearly seemed better than the facts in Cahill, and the less harsh result should not be surprising. - (a) The decedent lived for almost three years after the transaction in Morrissette, rather than only 15 months as in Cahill (although both are better than the seven days in Powell). - (b) Although both Cahill and Morrissette, like Powell, involve transactions undertaken by representatives of the decedent on the decedent's behalf, Clara Morrissette's representative was a court-appointed conservator who, unlike Jeffrey Powell, did not serve as a trustee. - (c) The premium payments were not financed with borrowing in Morrissette, as they were in Cahill.
+See the further discussion of this factor in reference to Levine in paragraph f(4)(c) below and the elaboration of this point in paragraph g(7) below. - (d) Perhaps most importantly, the context in Morrissette of a family-owned business that has been operating for 75 years was more supportive of "bona fide sale" arguments under sections 2036(a) and 2038(a)(1) and a "bona fide business arrangement" argument under section 2703(b).
 As Judge Goeke noted in contrasting Morrissette with Cahill, "Estate of Cahill did not involve active business operations with related financial considerations such as management efficiency and succession, capital accumulation and long-held grudges that put those financial considerations at risk."